Psi Chi Fact Sheet and Application Directions

 You will be notified within 10 days of the above deadlines if you have been accepted for induction.
 Applicants who are accepted for Psi Chi membership will be invited to the next scheduled Psi Chi induction ceremony.
 If a review of your qualifications reveals that you do not qualify for induction, then your application and membership dues will be returned to you.
 You will be allowed to apply at a future date if your academic credentials change so that you meet the membership criteria

-If you have any questions, contact Dr. Wayne Fuqua,
+If you have any questions, contact Dr. Lisa Baker,

 , Faculty Advisor for the WMU Psi Chi chapter.